nortxort/nortbot/README.md

 ## Setup
-For a Windows user that wants a bot without having to deal with the Python aspect, I have provided a compiled windows executable in the [Releases](https://github.com/nortxort/nortbot/releases) section.
+For a Windows user that wants a bot without having to deal with the Python aspect, I have provided a compiled Windows executable in the [Releases](https://github.com/nortxort/nortbot/releases) section.

-It is somewhat based on pinylib-rtc/tinybot-rtc so python 2.7.16+ is recommended.
-It has been tested on Windows 7, Windows 10, and Debian 9.
+It is somewhat based on pinylib-rtc/tinybot-rtc so Python 2.7.16+ is recommended.
+It has been tested on Windows 7, Windows 10, Debian 8/9, and Ubuntu 16/18.

 ### Requirements